Strongly Connected Components (SCC)

 self.graph[u].append(v)

-# Step 1: Fill stack based on finishing time (DFS)
+# Step 1: DFS and fill stack by finish time

 def fill_order(self, v, visited, stack):